ColOfAbRiX/role-ssl-certs/README.md

 The role works by using the `ssl_sequence` list of dictionaries as a sequence of elements to create.
 It will process each entry one at the time and for each one of them it will examine the `key`, `certificate` and `chain` elements one at the time and create these elements.

+The role can use the Ansible local code to store all the produced certificates and key such that Ansible becomes the single and main source of all data.
+This use can be turned off using configuration variables.

+**NOTE:** All private keys kept in the repository must be encrypted with Ansible vault.

 The [default configuration](defaults/main.yml) file contains a fully working example of how the role can be used to create a root CA, a certificate signed by that CA and a certificate chain.

 ## Role Variables